Merkel's deputy expects Germany to get over a million refugees in 2015

 "In the meantime we've reached 500 - and the numbers continue to rise," he said, adding that many of the attacks had been carried out by people with no history of politically-motivated crime.

-He said the crisis was giving ammunition to rightist groups and said he saw a danger of a potential towards radicalisation.
+He said the crisis was giving ammunition to rightist groups and said he saw a danger of a potential towards radicalization.

 While Merkel has reiterated her mantra "We can do this", she is at loggerheads over her handling of the crisis with Horst Seehofer, head of the Christian Social Union (CSU) which governs Bavaria.
 The southern German state is the first port of entry for many of the hundreds of thousands of refugees and migrants who have streamed into Europe this year to escape war and poverty in the Middle East, Africa and Asia.